patel0ankur/cdk_docs/CDK Basics/OOP.md

    });
    ```

-   In this example,  ServiceConfig is an interface that defines the shape of the service configuration.
-MyServiceStack is a CDK stack class that takes a ServiceConfig object as a parameter.
-This demonstrates how interfaces can be used to enforce certain structures in your classes.
+   In this example, ServiceConfig is an interface that specifies the structure of the service configuration.
+MyServiceStack is a CDK stack class that accepts a ServiceConfig object as a parameter.
+This shows how interfaces can ensure that classes follow a specific structure.